ChenLaboratory/DTE_DTU_workflow/README.md

-# Transcript-level RNA-seq data analysis using human T2T reference
+# Transcript-level RNA-seq data analysis using Salmon, edgeR v4 and the human T2T reference

 This repository contains scripts to reproduce the analysis in the following workflow paper: